Jilikul

 Jilikul (Ҷиликӯл) is a village and jamoat in the Khatlon Region, Tajikistan.
 It is the seat of the Dusti District (formerly: Jilikul District).
-It is located in the southwestern portion of Tajikistan approximately 117km (73 miles) from Dushanbe.
+It is located in the southwestern portion of Tajikistan approximately 117 km (73 miles) from Dushanbe.
 The jamoat has a total population of 25,382 (2015).

 Geography

 Climate

 Jilikul has a cold semi-arid climate (Köppen climate classification BSk).
-The average annual temperature is 17.2°C (63°F).
-The warmest month is July with an average temperature of 29.9°C (85.8°F) and the coolest month is January with an average temperature of 3.2°C (37.8°F).
+The average annual temperature is 17.2 °C (63 °F).
+The warmest month is July with an average temperature of 29.9 °C (85.8 °F) and the coolest month is January with an average temperature of 3.2 °C (37.8 °F).
 The average annual precipitation is 264.2mm (10.4") and has an average of 66 days with precipitation.
 The wettest month is March with an average of 64.6mm (2.5") of precipitation and the driest month is August with an average of 0mm of precipitation.